-It has been frustrating to have most of the pain medically dismissed as Fibromyalgia.
+It is frustrating to have most of my pain medically dismissed as Fibromyalgia.

 I agree, I have Fibromyalgia.
-I also knew that stabbing, mind-numbing pain that resonated from my neck was not Fibromyalgia.
-I thought maybe, it was Relapsing Polychondritis, but now Cervical Dystonia makes sense.
+I also know that the stabbing, mind-numbing pain that resonates from my neck is not Fibromyalgia.
+I use to think maybe, it is Relapsing Polychondritis, but now I know Cervical Dystonia makes sense.

 During my appointment with Dr. Fadavi, he asks me to sit naturally, and he takes several photos of my face with my phone.

 He then asks me for my driver license.
-Dr. Fadavi wants to look at my photo.
+Dr. Fadavi wants to look at my driver's license photo.

 Once Dr. Fadavi completes my physical tests he moves to sit down in a chair next to his computer.
-He has a quiet demeanor as he types away on his computer keyboard.
+His quiet demeanor worries me as he types away on his computer keyboard.